-Welcome to the companion website for the upcoming Criminalization in the Lives of Children Coming of Age During the Transformation of Crime and Punishment in America, 1995-2020 Accelerator Workshop.
-We are very excited for this workshop, on January 20-21, 2022, and we look forward to seeing everyone soon.
+Welcome to the companion website for the upcoming Rethinking Criminal Propensity and Character: Social Change and Inequalities in Coming of Age in America, 1995-2020 Accelerator Workshop.
+We are very excited for this workshop, on Friday, January 21, 2022, and we look forward to seeing everyone soon.
 Please feel free to explore this website.
 We will strive to make sure that the most up-to-date information is installed.
 Thank you.

 Acclerator Workshop Leader